sallkhad/BioData-Club.github.io/README.md

 We are currently designing a one week training session for our volunteers.

-Below, you'll find further documentation on [SeeSD Training](https://sallkhad.github.io/SeeSD-Training.github.io/)'s Study Group project as well as instructions for how to contribute to this repo, and how to start your own study group!
+Below, you'll find further documentation on [SeeSD Training](https://sallkhad.github.io/SeeSD-Training.github.io/)

 If you have curricula to share or something you believe will be a good add-up to the training, please contribute.
 Temptative content :point_down: